m4k3r-net/M5Stack-MarkdownWebServer/README.md

 - A web server for the M5Stack that uses markdown text.

-- The web server advertises the webpage IP address, counts and then displays the number of page views.
+- The web server advertises the webpage IP address.
+It counts and displays the number of web page views.

 - Features micro SD / TF card access to display icons on the M5Stack display that are stored on the micro SD / TF card.